|Nutrition Facts (per serving)|

 Hot cross buns have a long history as sweet breads made for offerings to ancient deities.
 As religions evolved and changed, Christians adopted hot cross buns as a special bread to be made and eaten every year on Good Friday.

-This basic hot cross bun recipe makes a sweet dough that can be divided into 9 large rolls or 12 smaller rolls.
+This basic hot cross bun recipe makes a sweet dough that is shaped into 12 rolls.
 Each roll is topped with a deliciously sweet icing, making it a special treat for anyone with a sweet tooth.

 - For the Buns: